- Go on a catamaran cruise to the Great Barrier Reef

-You'll head into the Outback today, stopping first at the Adelaide River War Cemetary, dedicated to those lost in the air raids in Darwin in the 1940s.
-Then continue on to the pools of the cascading Edith Falls in Nitmiluk National Park for a refreshing swim.
+You'll head into the outback today, stopping first at the Adelaide River War Cemetary, dedicated to those lost in the air raids in Darwin in the 1940s.
+Then continue to the pools of the cascading Edith Falls in Nitmiluk National Park for a refreshing swim.

 After lunch, hop on a two-hour cruise through Katherine Gorge, which is actually a network of 13 gorges carved out of billion-year-old sandstone.
-Along the way, you'll spot aboriginal rock art sites dotted throughout the park.
+You'll also spot First Nations rock art sites dotted throughout the park.
 Relax and take in the rugged landscapes and dramatic waterfalls around you before heading back to Darwin in the late evening.

 Today you will fly from Darwin to Broome.
 This remote coastal town in northwestern Australia's Kimberley region sits right on the Indian Ocean and is home to the famous Cable Beach.
 It has a history of pearl farming, and you'll spend the afternoon discovering the town's pearling legacy with a visit to Australia's oldest pearl farm.
 Make sure to stop by Gantheaume Point to see 130 million-year-old dinosaur footprints before heading to the beach to watch a magnificent sunset.